root-systems/agreement-financial/README.md

 ## Reporting
 A cashflow report is published at the end of each month.

 # Glossary

 ## Income
-The pods funds come from the following sources:
+The pod's funds come from the following sources:

 #### Contracting/Bodyshopping
 We sell our time to work as directed - often augmenting an existing team.
 We charge by the hour.